BaptisteRoseau/ImPlate/README.md

 - Copy the requiered source code, headers and precompiled librairies into the software's directory.
 - Compile the software source code

-The installation may take several minutes, and an internet connection is requiered.
+The installation may take several minutes, and an internet connection is requiered.<br/>
-After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.
+After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.<br/>
 Their installation path (for headers and librairies) is located at [LPB/openalpr](LPB/openalpr) and [LPB/opencv](LPB/opencv) if you plan on using it's features for another project.

-Another installation script `install_sudo.sh` is given, provided you have administrator rights, and  `apt` (for Debian or Ubuntu distributions).
+Another installation script `install_sudo.sh` is given, provided you have administrator rights, and  `apt` (for Debian or Ubuntu distributions).<br/>
 Please run this script using `sudo`.

 After the installation, the binary will be located at: